dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 to finally getting a new personal best and reaching parity with past me 😅.

-The first part of the year featured some **disasterous performances** in races that I had hoped to give my best.
+The first part of the year featured some **disasterous performances** in races that I had hoped to give my all.
 The [Weymouth Half](https://justracinguk.eventrac.co.uk/e/weymouth-half-marathon-10202) was a flat course and after a confident start my body stopped working after 4 miles and the rest was a painful slog.
 The same happened at the [Hardy's